Frequently Asked Questions

 If I am unsuccessful on a test or evaluation, can I retake it?

 Students will be given one rewrite per exam.
 Additional rewrites may be requested in writing to the Program Instructor/ Tutor.
 All circumstances will be reviewed by the Directors on an individual basis.
-Student will be notified of the decision in writing and if approved, an additional rewrite exam will be loaded to the portal.
+Student will be notified of the decision in writing.

 Course extensions may be requested in writing to the Program Instructor/ Tutor.
 All circumstances will be reviewed by the Directors on an individual basis.
 Student will be notified of the decision in writing.